 Rating SUPPORTIVE RELATIONSHIPS Please rate the highest level from the past 30 days.
-0 Child has well-established relationships with extended family/natural supports that serve to support his/her growth and development.
-Family members/natural supports are a significant support to parents and involved most of the time with child.
-1 Child has extended family/natural support relationships that are supportive most of the time.
-Extended family/natural supports participate in the life of the child and his/her family much of the time.
-2 Child has infrequent contact with extended family members and few natural supports.
-The support the child receives is not harmful but inconsistent.
-3 Child has no contact with extended family members and lacks natural supports OR the contact with extended family/natural supports is detrimental to the child.
+0 Infant/child has well-established relationships with extended family/natural supports that serve to support his/her growth and development.
+Family members/natural supports are a significant support to parents and involved most of the time with infant/child.
+1 Infant/child has extended family/natural support relationships that are supportive most of the time.
+Extended family/natural supports participate in the life of the infant/child and his/her family much of the time.
+2 Infant/child has infrequent contact with extended family members and few natural supports.
+The support the infant/child receives is not harmful but inconsistent.
+3 Infant/child has no contact with extended family members and lacks natural supports OR the contact with extended family/natural supports is detrimental to the infant/child.